 Her life isn’t any calmer at home.
 Briana and her husband have a four-year-old son and brand new baby girl.
 Combined, those two will be quite adept at making a mess of her home’s interior!

 DESIGN PROFESSIONAL, ASSOC.
 AIA / PROJECT SUPPORT

-When not saving the world, one project at a time, he’s spending time with his lovely wife and furry kids.
+When not saving the world, one project at a time, he’s spending time in the great outdoors.
 He’s an avid cycler, backpacker, and kayaker exploring all that Central Oregon has to offer.
 Learn more about Ian in his Q&A.